ImMnan/Helm-crane-k8s/README.md

   ship_id: "MY_SAMPLE_SHIPID"
 ```

-- If user/admins require the AUTH_TOKEN for any crane installation to be secret/secure, the ENV values for AUTH_TOKEN can be inherited from the k8s secret.
-The user needs to make changes to `secret_authtoken` part of the `values` file.
+- If you require the AUTH_TOKEN for any crane installation to be secret/secure, the ENV values for AUTH_TOKEN can be inherited from the k8s secret.
+You will need to make changes to `secret_authtoken` part of the `values` file.
 In that case, the `authtoken` value will be ignored.
 Make sure the cluster/namespace has the secret applied in the following format:

 ```YAML
 apiVersion: v1